olcf/olcf-user-docs/systems/frontier_user_guide.rst

 1. Compiling with the Cray compiler wrappers, ``cc`` or ``CC``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-To use GPU-aware Cray MPICH with the Cray compiler wrappers, the following environment variables must be set before compiling.
-These variables are automatically set by the ``cray-mpich`` modulefile:
+When using GPU-aware Cray MPICH with the Cray compiler wrappers, the following environment variables are automatically set by the ``cray-mpich`` modulefile:

 .. code:: bash

-    ## These must be set before compiling so the executable picks up GTL
+    ## These are set so the executable picks up GTL
     PE_MPICH_GTL_DIR_amd_gfx90a="-L${CRAY_MPICH_ROOTDIR}/gtl/lib"
     PE_MPICH_GTL_LIBS_amd_gfx90a="-lmpi_gtl_hsa"